 Die casting is a process used to create metal parts.
 Molten metal gets injected under high pressure into a mold cavity, also known as a die.
 The mold is usually made of steel or aluminum and is precision-machined to produce the desired shape of the final product.
-Die casting is typically used to create a wide range of metal parts, including car and aircraft components, electrical connectors, and various mechanical components.
+Die casting is typically used to create a wide range of metal parts, including car parts, aerospace components, electrical connectors, and various mechanical components.

 Die Casting Process – Types

 There are several types of die casting, including:

 In hot-chamber die casting, the molten metal is injected into the mold under pressure through a plunger or a gooseneck.
 This process is typically used with metals that have low melting points, such as zinc and magnesium.

 In cold-chamber die casting, the molten metal is poured into a chamber, and a piston injects the metal into the mold under high pressure.
 This process is typically used with metals with higher melting points, such as aluminum and copper.